vpidev/database-migrations-guide/LocalDevelopment.md

 ### RoundhousE Metadata

 When RoundhousE runs it will update it's metadata tables.
-These tables live on each individual instance and represent what version of database migrations have been run on the server and any errors that have occured during migrations.
+These tables live on each individual instance and represent what version of database migrations have been run on the server and any errors that have occurred during migrations.
 If a database instance doesn't have these tables RoundhousE will automatically add them.
 The tables are:

 - `RoundhousE.Version`
-    - This table contains the central repository path to get changes from, the version of the database that was run against the database (we use the mecurial node hash), and the date it was applied.
+    - This table contains the central repository path to get changes from, the version of the database that was run against the database (we use the mercurial node hash), and the date it was applied.
     - If the version ends with a `+` then there were uncommitted changes applied during the RoundhousE migration run.
 This is ok on a developer's `localhost`, but should not happen on `dev`, `test`, or `prod`.
 - `RoundhousE.ScriptsRun`
     - It uses referential integrity back to the version that ran it.